hamim23z/BlizzardNotifyWebsite/README.md

-This is a website for my Discord server called Blizzard Notify.
+This is a website for my Discord server called Blizzard Notify (now discontinued).

- **THIS IS A DESKTOP, LAPTOP, AND MOBILE RESPONSIVE**.
+- Languages/Libraries/Tools:
+    - HTML
+    - CSS
+    - Javascript